 Have a small sentence about different dyeing and printing (block print, screen print, digital print).

-Natural dyeing means that it is dyed using natural ingredients derived from plant (Indigofera, indigo, turmeric, marigold petals, Pomegranate, walnut hulls, cochineal, and more) or minerals (alum salt, earth iron).
+Natural dyeing means that it is dyed using natural ingredients derived from plants (Indigofera, indigo, turmeric, marigold petals, pomegranate, walnut hulls, cochineal, and more) or minerals (alum salt, earth iron).

-The other origin of colors which is the most common use is derived from petroleum, it is call synthetic dyes.
+The other origin of colors, which is the most common use, is derived from petroleum; it is called synthetic dyes.

 6. Final finishing

 Often, the fabric undergoes a finishing process after being done with its dyeing process.
 This process modifies the fabric texture and appearance.
 It makes the fabric feel smoother and softer.
-This process is made by the use of chemicals to get the following types of finishing for example flame retardant, UV protection, waterproof, wrinkle free, and many more are there.
+This process is made by the use of chemicals to get the following types of finishing, for example, flame retardant, UV protection, waterproof, wrinkle-free, and many more.
 At the end of the process, the fabric is ready for use in various products.

 Woven